thehighnibble/thehighnibble.github.io/docs/cromemcoZ1/README.md

 ## Overview

-[Cromemco](https://en.wikipedia.org/wiki/Cromemco) was a notably more successful microcomputer manufacturer them [IMSAI](https://en.wikipedia.org/wiki/IMS_Associates,_Inc.), despite the iconic status of the [IMSAI 8080](https://en.wikipedia.org/wiki/IMSAI_8080).
+[Cromemco](https://en.wikipedia.org/wiki/Cromemco) was a notably more successful microcomputer manufacturer than [IMSAI](https://en.wikipedia.org/wiki/IMS_Associates,_Inc.), despite the iconic status of the [IMSAI 8080](https://en.wikipedia.org/wiki/IMSAI_8080).

 Initially producing add-on cards and peripherals for other S-100 computers, notably the [Cyclops Camera](https://en.wikipedia.org/wiki/Cromemco_Cyclops), [Dazzler](https://en.wikipedia.org/wiki/Cromemco_Dazzler) graphics interface and [D+7A](http://www.s100computers.com/Hardware%20Folder/Cromemco/D+7IO/D+7IO.htm) digital & analog I/O interface, Cromemco went on to produce a family of related microcomputers initially powered by the Zilog Z80 microprocessor and then later incorporating both the Z80 and the Motorola 680x0 series of microprocessors.